hackolade/fetch/README.md

 1. Click on *Next* until you complete the installation process.
 1. Start the application with `test:app:proxy-https-inspection`.
 It should render all connections with a green background.
 1. [Optional] You can remove the certificate using the *Windows Certificate Manager* (search for `certmgr.msc` in the *Start* menu).

+## Test custom application settings

+The test cases that are described in this section cover the configuration of custom network settings in the application itself.

+### [APP] Test connection through a proxy

+In this case, the app connects to the server through a proxy that has been configured in the app itself.

+:white_check_mark: **Linux**: this case is covered by the automated tests.

+:white_check_mark: **MacOS**: follow the instructions below.
+:white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:custom-proxy`.
+It should render all connections with a green background.

+### [APP] Test connection through a proxy that requires basic authentication

+In this case, the app connects to the server through a proxy that has been configured in the app itself.
+That proxy requires a username and a password.

+:white_check_mark: **Linux**: this case is covered by the automated tests.

+:white_check_mark: **MacOS**, :white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:custom-proxy-basic-auth`.
+It should render all connections with a green background.

+### [APP] Test connection through a proxy configured via a PAC file

+In this case, the app connects to the server through the proxy that is returned by a PAC file that has been configured in the app itself.

+:white_check_mark: **Linux**: this case is covered by the automated tests.

+:white_check_mark: **MacOS**, :white_check_mark: **Windows**: follow the instructions below.

+1. Start the server with `npm run docker:server`.
+1. Start the application with `npm run test:app:custom-proxy-pac-file`.
+It should render all connections with a green background.